marcuskwanth/IC-Mini-Flasher/readme.md

+Version 250629.1
+- Updated the packet reading function when requesting data

 Version 250627.1
 - Added proper data request function (to be tested with real hardware)
 - Added a variable (INIT_SCAN) to switch between COM polling and standard refreshing mode